Arya-Suwalka-20/Gambling-with-RL-WiDS/README.md

 Our main aim would be to get a general intro to RL and explore the fundamentals of Markov Decision Processes (MDPs), focusing on their structure, components, and role in modeling decision-making in reinforcement learning.

 ### Week 2
+In this assignment, we'll use the simplest RL techniques - Policy and Value iteration to find the best policies (which maximize the discounted total reward) in our MDPs from last week.
 ### Week 3
 ### Week 4
 ### Week 5